henoktsegaye/node-router/readme.md

 }
 ```
 This will match the route only if the method is POST.
+***i.e** Make sure to use Capital letters for the method name.*

-To get the server to do further processing you can use getServer() method.
+To get the server to do further processing you can use `getServer()` method, which will return the server object.

 ```js

 // create a server with port 3000 and host